Understanding Low Normal Systolic Function: Clinical Insights and Diagnostics

 • Echocardiography: This primary imaging modality is essential for assessing left ventricular ejection fraction (LVEF).
 It provides real-time images of the heart's structure and function, enabling accurate measurement of ejection fraction.

-• Biomarkers: Blood tests measuring levels of natriuretic peptides, such as BNP or NT-proBNP, provide further insights into failure status and can guide treatment decisions.
+• Biomarkers: Blood tests measuring levels of natriuretic peptides, such as BNP or NT-proBNP, provide further insights into heart failure status and can guide treatment decisions.
 These biomarkers are instrumental in identifying patients at risk for future congestive heart failure (CHF).

 This flowchart outlines the steps in diagnosing low normal systolic function.
 Each box represents a diagnostic tool, and the arrows show the order in which they are typically used.
 Follow the flow to understand how each tool contributes to the overall evaluation.